Surgical-Recovery-and-Safety-Lab/medpipe/README.md

 ```
 **NOTE**: It is recommended to use a virtual environment (venv) to install this package.

-Ensure that the installation was succesfull and that all tests pass by running the following command in the medpipe directory:
+Ensure that the installation was successful and that all tests pass by running the following command in the medpipe directory:
 ```
 $ pytest
 ```